Anton Forsberg

-Anton Forsberg (born 27 November 1992) is a Swedish professional ice hockey goaltender for the Los Angeles Kings of the National Hockey League (NHL).
+Anton Forsberg (born 27 November 1992) is a Swedish professional ice hockey player who is a goaltender for the Los Angeles Kings of the National Hockey League (NHL).
 He was selected by the Columbus Blue Jackets in the seventh round (188th overall) of the 2011 NHL entry draft.
 Forsberg also played for the Lake Erie Monsters and went undefeated during the playoffs en route to winning the 2016 Calder Cup playoffs.